PlayProCode/PlayJava/README.md

 #priceService -> () a spring boot application which exposes a service to provide the price of an item.

+#singleton-prototype -> () a demo to inject prototype bean in a singleton in spring

 #springBootEmbeddedUsingMongoDB -> () spring boot using mongodb to show the mapping in model classes.

 #springBootWithMongoDB -> () spring boot with mongoDb (CRUD example).